pnimac/feedservice-fullstack-sse/README.md

 # Features

-We are simulating a scalable realtime push notification feed in our application.
+We are implementing a scalable real-time push notification feed in our application.

-1. Landing page is a login screen.
-On successfull login, user opens a long-lived HTTP SSE connection and subscribes for Notifications, username is used as the topic-id current user is interested in.
+* Landing Page: Users are presented with a login screen.
+Upon successful login, the user establishes a long-lived HTTP SSE (Server-Sent Events) connection and subscribes to notifications.
+The username serves as the topic ID for the user's notifications.

-2. Second screen acts as a quick a tool to publish events from the browser to Redis pubsub channel, wherein the field "TO" should be the username (topic-id) to which the message (event) will be published to.
+* Event Publishing Screen: This screen provides a tool for publishing events from the browser to a Redis Pub/Sub channel.
+The "TO" field specifies the recipient's username (topic ID) to which the message (event) will be published.

-3. Multiple users can login parallely, send messages(events) to each other and simultaneously view push Notifications in their respective UI.
+* Real-Time Interaction: Multiple users can log in concurrently, send messages (events) to each other, and receive real-time push notifications in their respective UIs.

-4. The popup at the botttom-left of the user screen, count displayed on the bell-icon in menu bar and drop down on clicking the bell-icon gets updated in real-time.
+* Notification Display: Notifications are displayed in real-time through a popup at the bottom-left of the user screen.
+Additionally, the notification count displayed on the bell icon in the menu bar and the dropdown menu accessed by clicking the bell icon are updated instantaneously.

 # Components and work-flow